 Emergency Pet Preparedness

 Trupanion has an entire section of its website dedicated to emergency pet preparedness.
-It emphasizes the importance of having a plan for you and your family, and your pets when a natural disaster strikes.
+It also emphasizes the importance of having a plan for you, your family, and your pets when a natural disaster strikes.

-It also lists what you need in a pet emergency kit, including food, water, collar, ID tag, leash, medicine, medical records, and favorite toys.
+It also lists items you need in a pet emergency kit like food, water, collar, ID tag, leash, medicine, medical records, and favorite toys.